pflarue/ardop/docs/Host Interface Commands.md

 #### LEADER

 Synchronization leader length in milliseconds, the longer this is the easier it is for the listener to decode the frame, but the more overhead there is.
+In ARQ mode this is automatically adjusted.

 - Mode: ANY
 - Arguments: None, integer 120-2500